 Daikin is committed to providing high-performance HVAC equipment.
 Filters for your Daikin unit use high-quality materials not found in retail stores’ disposable filters.
 Because of this, replacement filters for Daikin equipment may only be available from certified Daikin contractors.
 Remember that some Daikin filters can be washed by hand in cold water for reuse.

 Your system will be configured based on many factors, including your home’s square footage, type of insulation, surface area of windows, geographic location, duct size, and more.
 R.A.
-Nichols Plumbing & Heating will complete an exhaustive in-home load analysis to help identify which combinations and configurations of equipment are best suited to heat and cool your home.
+Nichols Plumbing, Heating & Cooling will complete an exhaustive in-home load analysis to help identify which combinations and configurations of equipment are best suited to heat and cool your home.
 In general, one ton of air conditioning can cool between 300 and 800 square feet of a home.
 Our licensed and certified heating and cooling technicians will complete a thorough evaluation of your home’s heating and cooling needs to right-size your equipment for optimal performance.

 Daikin products are known for their dependable performance and are one of the longest-lasting lines of heating and cooling products on the market today.
 Life expectancy for specific equipment models is affected by a variety of factors, including the completion of regularly scheduled routine maintenance.